Sawyer County, Wisconsin: History

-The area that is now Sawyer County was contested between the Dakota and Ojibwe people in the eighteenth century.
+The area that is now Sawyer County was contested between the Dakota and Ojibwe peoples in the 18th century.
 Oral histories tell that the Ojibwes defeated the Dakotas locally in the Battle of the Horse Fly on the Upper Chippewa River in the 1790s.
-By this time Lac Courte Oreilles had become the site of an Ojibwe village.
-Ojibwes allowed trader Michel Cadotte to build a fur trade outpost in the area in 1800.
-The United States acquired the region from the Ojibwe nation in the 1837 Treaty of St. Peters, but the Ojibwes retained the right to hunt and fish on treaty territory.
+By this time, Lac Courte Oreilles had become the site of an Ojibwe village.
+Ojibwes allowed trader Michel Cadotte to build a fur-trading outpost in the area in 1800.
+The United States acquired the region from the Ojibwe Nation in the 1837 Treaty of St. Peters, but the Ojibwes retained the right to hunt and fish on treaty territory.
 Ojibwe people successfully negotiated to establish the permanent Lac Courte Oreilles Indian Reservation in the 1854 Treaty of La Pointe.

 The county is named for Philetus Sawyer, a New England man who represented Wisconsin in the U.S. House of Representatives and U.S. Senate in the 19th century.
 Logging began in the late 1850s.
-Loggers came from Cortland County, New York, Carroll County, New Hampshire, Orange County, Vermont and Down East Maine in what is now Washington County, Maine and Hancock County, Maine.
+Loggers came from Cortland County, New York, Carroll County, New Hampshire, Orange County, Vermont, and Down East Maine in what is now Washington County, Maine and Hancock County, Maine.
 These were "Yankee" migrants, that is to say they were descended from the English Puritans who had settled New England during the 1600s.
 They were mostly members of the Congregational Church.
 Sawyer County was created in 1883 and organized in 1885.
 In the 1890s immigrants came from a variety of countries such as Germany, Norway, Poland, Ireland and Sweden.